-The design of the hockey skate is another important factor related to the physics of hockey, on the equipment side.
+The design of the hockey skate is another important factor related to the physics of hockey.
 A hockey player's blades must be able to support his quick acceleration, turns, and stops.
 This is accomplished by grinding a slight hollow into the bottom of the blade.
 This creates two sharp edges which "bite" into the ice, and prevent slipping.
 The figure below illustrates this.

 Due to heavy use during a typical game, a player's blades must be regularly kept sharpened in order to maintain optimal performance.
 If the edges become dull the result can be a player's foot slipping out from under him as he goes around a turn or attempts to stop.